 - Purchase the complete Expat Arrivals Brussels Guide (PDF)

 Expat looking for accommodation in Brussels shouldn’t have too many problems with finding a place to live.
 As a city of neighbourhoods, new arrivals will have a wide selection of options when it comes to areas and suburbs in the Belgian capital.

-Generally speaking, expats will make a choice between living in one of the city’s districts, known as communes, or in an outlying suburb.
+Generally speaking, expats will choose between living in one of the city’s districts, known as communes, or in an outlying suburb.
 The advantage of living in the city is that expats will usually be close to their place of work and have easy access to public transport.
 However, most international schools are located outside of the city and accommodation is generally more expensive.

 On the other hand, expats who choose to live outside of the city will be closer to international schools and will usually be able to rent or buy bigger properties at a lower price than they would in the city.
-This does, however, mean longer commutes and, in some cases, that the system of public transport in Brussels will be less accessible.
+This does, however, mean longer commutes and, in some cases, the public transport system in Brussels will be less accessible.

 It's rare to find a furnished apartment in Brussels except for short-term stays, and these are often pricey.
 Generally speaking, houses are more expensive to rent than apartments.